Castlevania: Rondo of Blood was a true classic that was exclusive to Japan. But today’s game market and tech allows us to play it easily.

 Best yet, Rondo of Blood doesn’t have the deliberately unfair level designs and poor hit detection that Dracula X got.
 Good.
 I didn’t know what they were thinking when they added those…

 Despite that, I would dare call Rondo of Blood one of the easiest classic Castlevania titles.
 The reasons are that the levels are more straightforward and tend to be long hallways of enemies.
 Richter’s sub-weapons and their associated Item Crash abilities can make regular enemies and bosses significantly easier—if you’re playing as Maria, you might as well just skip to the ending.
 She’s just double-jump her way to the boss room.

 Still, this is not to say that Rondo of Blood is devoid of challenge.
-It’s just that it’s not as hard as other Castlevania titles.
+It’s just that it’s not as hard as older Castlevania titles.
 This is not necessarily a bad thing, as the levels themselves are quite interesting to explore.
 Aside from the traditional castle interior levels, you also get to explore the Transylvanian countryside with some nice backgrounds and unique enemies.
 Plus that rockin’ soundtrack will keep you playing all night long.